Foilyage is our Balayage at Benjamin Kyle Salon

 Balayage is a highlighting technique which uses a specific type of lightener and an exact application.
-Our balayage experts will create a customized, natural-looking hair color that appears sunkissed and effortless with the hair color soft at the roots and lightening gradually toward the ends.
+Our balayage experts will create a customized, natural-looking hair color that appears sun-kissed and effortless with the hair color soft at the roots and lightening gradually toward the ends.

-Balayage Complements Everyone!
+Foilayage Complements Everyone!

-How is Balayage Color Applied?
+How is Foilayage Color Applied?

-The Difference Between Balayage & Highlights
+The Difference Between Foilayage & Highlights

-"Will Balayage Look Good On Me?"
+"Will Foilayage Look Good On Me?"

-Balayage can work for everyone, especially if you have shoulder length hair or longer.
+Yes, foilayage can work for everyone, especially if you have shoulder length hair or longer.
 Book a free hair consultation at Benjamin Kyle Hair Salon in Cocoa FL, where our color specialists will be able to discuss the look you desire and assess the color and condition of your hair.